-"Ripping", in case you're wondering, is the fine art of extracting music from a game, demo or otherwise whole program, so that you listen to it without loading that program.
-Therefore, you can listen to some of the fine music from games whilst browsing the web, or playing solitaire, or writing an essay, or whatever.
+"Ripping" is the art of extracting music from a game or demo, so you don't have to run it in order to hear the music; you can listen while browsing the web, playing solitaire, writing an essay, or whatever.

-I've done simple ripping with the fantastic Amiga programs Exotic Ripper, Chipsaver, ProWizard and NoiseConverter for many years, however I only recently started on the 'hard to rip' tunes, ones that need a disassembler just to find, ones that no automated tool can extract for me.
+Most Amiga games and demos use very similar formats for music, and they're easy to rip with great programs like Exotic Ripper, ChipSaver, Pro-Wizard and Noiseconverter.
+However, as I collected all the low-hanging fruit, I moved on to the 'hard to rip' tunes, ones that need a disassembler just to find, ones that no automated tool can extract for me.

 I was spurred on by reading a 'most wanted' list on a website called Hacked Amiga Music and thinking 'I can rip that!'.
 The reward?
 Well, the music firstly, but also major kudos!

-a site dedicated to archiving all Amiga game music, regardless of
+You can find my rips at UnExoticA, a site dedicated to archiving all Amiga game and demo music, regardless of format.

 - The Turrican 2 loader music (by Chris Hülsbeck) was my first "hard to rip" success.